mecha-cms/composer/README.md

 > `.gitattributes` file on a GitHub project may cause some confusion, as removing a specific list of files or folders
 > from the `extra.remove-on-install` property will not prevent those files and folders from being deleted by the plugin.
 >
-> This is because the `export-ignore` command in a `.gitattributes` file is more dominant than the plugin’s file and
+> This is because the `export-ignore` commands in a `.gitattributes` file are more dominant than the plugin’s file and
 > folder delete commands, so if there are `export-ignore` commands in the GitHub project’s `.gitattributes` file, then
-> those files and folders will be automatically excluded from the Composer package.
+> those files and folders will be automatically excluded from the Composer package anyway.
 >
-> There is nothing you can do in this case except to ask the developer of that extension or layout not to mark certain
+> There is nothing you can do in this case except to ask the developer of that extension/layout not to mark certain
 > files and folders as being subject to removal from the package.